Assam-Mizoram border row: Six Assam Police personnel killed, 50 injured in clashes; Shah speaks to CMs | Politics

 Following a territorial dispute, there were clashes along the inter-state border in August 2020 and February this year.

-The Assam chief minister announced on Twitter that six personnel of the Assam Police were killed in firing along the inter-state border in the Cachar district.
+The Assam chief minister announced on Twitter that six personnel of the Assam Police were killed in firing by Mizoram police with light machine guns along the inter-state border in the Cachar district.

 ''I am deeply pained to inform that six brave jawans of @assampolice have sacrificed their lives while defending the constitutional boundary of our state at the Assam-Mizoram border.
 My heartfelt condolences to the bereaved families,'' Sarma tweeted.